auldana/Methods/Assignments/02-20_Write-Your-First-Bash-Script-Using-Emacs/Write-Your-First-Bash-Script-Using-Emacs.md

       * The reason is that your previous invocation of emacs included the `-nw` flag, which is short for `no window` and has the effect of launching emacs inside the shell window

-0. Update your local copy of the class "Methods" repository:
+0. Update your local copy of the class "Methods" repository:  Done[UYA]

     `cd ~/GitHub/ccarrollATjhuecon/Methods`
     `git pull`

-0. Move your script to the /Assignments/[##-##]-Write-Your-First-Bash-Script-Using-Emacs in the local copy the "Methods" repo
+0. Move your script to the /Assignments/[##-##]-Write-Your-First-Bash-Script-Using-Emacs in the local copy the "Methods" repo   Done[UYA]